Snow Pass: Free Skiing in Grade 4 and 5

 This winter I think we will finally be a family of five on skis.
 Yes, Leo will be testing out the magic carpet but the thought of not having to sit in the chalet is a thrilling one!
-What’s even better is knowing that we’ll still only have to pay for four family members (or maybe even three since Leo is often free) once we sign Hannah up for the Canadian Ski Council’s free skiing for grade 4 and 5.
+What’s even better is knowing that we’ll still only have to pay for four family members (or maybe even three since Leo is often free) once we sign Hannah up for the Canadian Ski Council’s Snow Pass for grade 4 and 5 students.

 Some of the ski resorts near Montreal include:

 Ski Saint Bruno

 Note: some ski hills require a paying adult for the pass to be accepted.